ora-io/awesome-uniswap-hooks/README.md

 ## 🔗 Supported Chains

-Below is a list of chains with their respective `chainId` values and an example `poolAddress` where Uniswap v4 liquidity pools can be found.
+_A list of chains with their respective `chainId` values and an example `poolAddress` where Uniswap v4 liquidity pools can be found._

 - **Conduit Testnet**
   - ChainID: `111`
   - Currency: `ETH`